mynyml/holygrail/README.md

 Examples
 --------

-Use the `js` method in your functional tests to execute javascript within the context of a view (the last response body)
+Use the `js` method in your functional tests to execute javascript within the context of a view (the last response body). `js` returns the value of the last javascript statement, cast to an equivalent ruby object.

     class PeopleControllerTest < ActionController::TestCase